Clicky

 From late-night bonding to secret rituals, lifelong friendships, and of course, the privilege of living in an incredible sorority chapter house, the feeling of belonging in a diverse group or sisterhood not all college students are lucky to experience is beyond invaluable.
 Greek life memberships, which are expected to adhere to ethical standards, have doubled over the last decade in women’s colleges and Ivy League universities, and it’s now wonder why!

-You may have heard of some of the popular fraternities like Alpha Sigma, Sigma Chi, Alpha Tau Omega, Kappa Epsilon and Tau Kappa Epsilon!
-The honor society counterparts to sororities, many of them are members of the North American Interfraternity Conference.
+You may have heard of some of the popular fraternities, such as Alpha Sigma, Sigma Chi, Alpha Tau Omega, Kappa Epsilon, and Tau Kappa Epsilon!
+These honor societies are counterparts to sororities, and many of them are members of the North American Interfraternity Conference.

-Just like sororities, Alpha Tau Omega, Sigma Chi, Sigma Alpha, Alpha Sigma, Tau Kappa Epsilon, Kappa Epsilon, Alpha Tau are societies that are proudly Greek letter!
+Just like sororities, Alpha Tau Omega, Sigma Chi, Sigma Alpha, Alpha Sigma, Tau Kappa Epsilon, Kappa Epsilon, and Alpha Tau are societies that are proudly Greek letters!

 College Cliffs is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.